ZhengmaoHe/zhengmaohe.github.io/content/authors/admin/_index.md

 During my undergraduate studies, I focused on robotic competitions and developed [many interesting robots](/#projects).
 Now, I am shifting my passion towards research, ready to unravel how robots can dramatically change our future for the better.
 Stay tuned for more updates!

-Outside of research, I find creative expression in music as the lead guitarist of 1a2b🎸.
+Outside of research, I find creative expression in music as the lead guitarist of 1a2b band🎸.

 {style="text-align: justify;"}